Jamie McLennan: Playing career

-The Calgary Flames acquired him in a trade for a pick in the last round at the 2002 NHL Entry Draft, where he again played the role of NHL backup goalie, but only won two games that year.
+The Calgary Flames acquired him in a trade for a pick in the last round at the 2002 NHL entry draft, where he again played the role of NHL backup goalie, but only won two games that year.
 Despite his timid performances, he remained with the team, once again as Roman Turek's backup for the following season.
 When Turek became injured in the 2003–04 season, McLennan was thrust into the starting role.
 However the newly acquired Miikka Kiprusoff soon took over as starter, reversed the team's fortunes, and led the Flames to their first playoff berth in eight years.
 Turek returned later thus making McLennan expendable.
 With the Flames looking to add extra toughness into the lineup for the upcoming playoffs, they traded McLennan away in a package deal to the New York Rangers in March 2004.

 Seeking an astute goaltender to partner with highly touted rookie Henrik Lundqvist, the Rangers signed free agent Kevin Weekes to replace McLennan.
 He then signed a two-year contract with the Florida Panthers, who were looking for a goalie that would only play sparingly with Roberto Luongo.
 After the Panthers declined their contract option for McLennan the next season, he was brought back to Calgary in 2006 to backup Miikka Kiprusoff.

 On April 21, 2007, McLennan entered a first-round playoff game versus the Detroit Red Wings to provide relief to Kiprusoff.
 Immediately after entering the game, McLennan slashed Johan Franzén twice in the leg.
-Losing his cool, McLennan asininely slashed Franzén in the stomach a third time after play was stopped, earning a game misconduct, and forcing Kiprusoff to return to the net.
+Losing his cool, McLennan asininely slashed Franzén a third time and in the stomach after play was stopped, earning a game misconduct, and forcing Kiprusoff to return to the net.
 The NHL suspended McLennan for five games and fined coach Jim Playfair $25,000 and the team $100,000 for their actions late in the game.
-After retiring, the backup goalie admitted he slashed Franzen believing he could start a line brawl.
+After retiring, the backup goalie admitted he slashed Franzen believing he could spark a line brawl.
 As he never played in the NHL again, he remained under suspension after his retirement.

 That off-season, he signed with Metallurg Magnitogorsk of the Russian Super League but the team released him after 5 weeks due to poor performances and dislike from management and players.

 On November 21, 2007, McLennan signed with the Nippon Paper Cranes of Asia League Ice Hockey.
 McLennan announced his retirement at the end of the 2007–08 season.